mpandav/tibco-cloud-usability/EMS-In-Container/Readme.md

     NOTE : We're using non-default base OS (eclipse-temurin:11-jre-focal) to build the EMS container image; the default base OS is cent:7.

-# How to download, build and deploy TIBCO EMS in Container?
+# How to Deploy TIBCO EMS in Container?

 Let's understand how to use TIBCO EMS development instance in docker or k8s env.
 I will be using EMS 10.2.1 for the purpose.